gmc-norr/st2-analysis/README.md

 ref                                      | description
 -----------------------------------------|------------------------------------------
-gmc_norr.check_tumor_evolution_request   | Check if there is a request for generating a tumor evolution report gmc_norr.generate_tumor_evolution_report | Generate a tumor evolution report from an Excel file gmc_norr.parse_arguments                 | Parse command line arguments from a string gmc_norr.rm                              | Remove files gmc_norr.truncate_file                   | Truncate a file gmc_norr.tumor_evolution                 | Workflow for generating a tumor evolution report gmc_norr.write_file                      | Write a text string to a file
+gmc_norr.generate_tumor_evolution_report | Generate a tumor evolution report from an Excel file gmc_norr.tumor_evolution                 | Workflow for generating a tumor evolution report gmc_norr.write_file                      | Write a text string to a file